Data Pipelines

 Common examples of data pipelines

-Various types of data pipeline architecture are available for use, each with different attributes that make them suited to different use cases.
+Various types of data pipelines are available, each with different attributes that make them suited to different use cases.

 Batch pipeline